mozman/ezdxf/docs/source/entities.rst

    (read only) Get the entity handle. (feature for experts)

+.. attribute:: layout

+   (read only) Get the associated layout.

+.. attribute:: drawing

+   (read only) Get the associated drawing.

+.. attribute:: dxffactory

+   (read only) Get the associated DXF factory. (feature for experts)

 .. method:: get_dxf_attrib(key, default=ValueError)

    Get DXF attribute *key*, returns *default* if key doesn't exist, or raise :class:`ValueError` if *default* is